 What are the emerging niches within the education field?

-Building a professional network is essential.
-Joining organizations like the Mississippi Association of Colleges for Teacher Education can provide valuable connections and resources.
+Networking is crucial.
+Joining professional organizations such as the Mississippi Association of Colleges for Teacher Education (MACTE) can provide valuable connections and job leads.

 What are the top skills employers look for in education degree graduates in Mississippi?

 Employers in Mississippi highly value education degree graduates who demonstrate strong communication and classroom management skills.
-Effective communication is essential for fostering positive relationships with students, parents, and colleagues.
-According to the Mississippi Department of Education, the ability to create engaging lesson plans tailored to diverse learners is another top skill sought by schools.
+According to the Mississippi Department of Education, effective verbal and written communication is essential for engaging diverse student populations and collaborating with parents and staff.

 How to find internships in Mississippi relevant to a education degree?